Overheard:

 All Claims Denied

 Rodger Hartnett v.
-SDCOE

-claim and complaint
+SDCOE claim and

 Dan Puplava